 An award-winning teacher fighting for Connecticut working families

-Jahana Hayes is a teacher and community leader who ran for Congress to fight for Connecticut working families.
+Jahana Hayes is a teacher and community leader running for re-election to Congress to fight for Connecticut working families.
 A lifelong Connecticut resident, she grew up in a Waterbury public housing project.
 Jahana’s family struggled with poverty and addiction.
 After she got pregnant as a teenager she found her calling as a teacher and overcame barriers to break the cycle of poverty with the support of her community.
 She enrolled in her local community college and went on to earn her bachelor’s, master’s, and advanced degrees all while working to support her family.
 Jahana has dedicated her career to public education, and worked as a high school social studies teacher in New Haven and Waterbury.
 A champion for students and their families, Jahana earned the 2016 Connecticut Teacher Of The Year Award and went on to earn the 2016 National Teacher of the Year Award.
-Before her election to Congress, Jahana served as talent and professional development supervisor for Waterbury Public Schools.
+Most recently, Jahana served as talent and professional development supervisor for Waterbury Public Schools.
+When Jahana began her 2018 campaign for Congress, there were no people of color in New England’s congressional delegation and her victory changed that.
+Connecticut had never elected an African American woman to Congress, and Jahana became the first with her historic win.
 She lives in Wolcott with her husband, a police officer, and is a proud mother of four children.

 A proven leader dedicated to expanding economic opportunity